Creative Director Roles in an Agency

 Hiring a Creative Director

 The creative manager is a seasoned creative with tons of ideas and experience.
 They make a perfect mentor for other creative professionals, but they are also there to point them in the right direction and motivate them.
 As true mentors, they teach their team how to question everything: designs, goals, and approaches.
-After all, they are managers, so their role is to guide the team in the right direction, keep up the morale and praise the team for a job well done.
-Make sure you hire a responsible and patient person that will be able to perform all these tasks.
+After all, they are managers, so their role is to guide the team in the right direction, keep up the morale, and praise the team for a job well done.
+Make sure you hire a responsible and patient person who will be able to perform all these tasks.

 Setting goals, time estimates, sharing information, and distributing tasks across the creative team - are a creative manager’s main responsibilities.
 We already said that they are the mentors, the ones who pick out the best approaches, but they also set goals, manage resources, track team performance, and shoulder the massive responsibility of making sure no one burns out or has boring projects all the time.